Narail District: Religion

-Muslims are 81.28% of the population while Hindus are 18.65% of the population.
-The population of Hindus has declined rapidly in the district since Partition, when the two communities were in equal numbers.
+In 2011, Muslims were 81.28% of the population while Hindus are 18.65% of the population, mostly from Scheduled Caste communities.
+The population of Hindus has been declining rapidly in the district since Partition, when the two communities were in equal numbers.

+The district of Narail has 1,675 mosques, 248 temples, 51 christian churches, seven tombs, and 11 shrines.

+The Radha Raman Smriti Tirtha Mandir, founded by Shri Tribhanga Brahmachary (Babaji of Shri Shri Bhagvat Sevashram Sangh) at Debbhog is a prominent place to visit.